OriginTrail/ot-node/README.md

 ![badge](https://img.shields.io/docker/automated/origintrail/ot-node)

-OriginTrail is an ecosystem dedicated to making global supply chains work together by enabling a universal, collaborative and trusted data exchange.
+OriginTrail technology is a set of tools and protocols evolving as the [semantic](https://www.w3.org/standards/semanticweb/) layer for Web3, built on the OriginTrail Decentralized Knowledge Graph (DKG).
+Its function is to empower developers and system integrators utilizing decentralized knowledge exchange supported by emerging standards and DLT networks.

 This repository contains a work-in-progress code for a network node.

 OriginTrail Decentralized Network (ODN) is currently running in the OriginTrail v5 Mainnet stage.
 For further information about the roadmap please see our [website](https://tech.origintrail.io/roadmap).
 Please see our main documentation page for more information.